AnastasiaNeuman/PINN/README.md

 ## 3D CNN

 In 3dcnn.py, we will attempt to read in some 3D BCP volume fraction data we have generated previously through SCFT and use this as our training data.

+We will use pytorch.

-We will then implement a model like that in the paper.
+We will then implement a model like that in "Deep learning model for predicting phase diagrams of block copolymers".

+## 3D CNN TF

+The same as 3dcnn, but using tensorflow rather than pytorch.